bcgov/keycloak-example-apps/examples/oidc/css-api/nextjs/README.md

 ### Environment variable configuration

 To run this demo, you will require a CSS API account.
 From the CSS Application, navigate to to **My Dashboard**, and select the **My Teams** tab.
 If you do not have a team, you can create one.
-(Why do people need a team to do role management?).
 Once you have a team, select the CSS API Account tab below and create an API account.

+**Note**: _While not required, you may want to add an integration or two to the team to be able to see them in the demo application._

 With the created account you can now click the download icon to get your credentials.
 Copy them into a .env file, following [.env.example](./.env.example), adding the values from the downloaded json as below: